Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Related work

 \subsection{(Mis)information across languages}

-Most research on misinformation diffusion has not explicitly considered cross-language spread but more general research has found geography, language, and culture, as general impediments to the spread of information \cite[e.g.,][]{barnettPhysical1995,haleImpact2012,haleNet2012,haleMultilinguals2014,takhteyevGeography2012}.
+Most research on misinformation diffusion has not explicitly considered cross-language spread but more general research has found geography, language, and culture, slow the spread of information \cite[e.g.,][]{barnettPhysical1995,haleImpact2012,haleNet2012,haleMultilinguals2014,takhteyevGeography2012}.
 According to the culture proximity theory, people tend to prefer content that is most proximate to their location, language and culture \cite{straubhaarMedia1991}.
 Language stands as a salient explanation for the cultural proximity in information consumption, and scholars have identified several major online content consumption clusters \cite{ksiazekCultural2008}.
 Rather than people consuming content from the entirety of the \emph{World Wide} Web, audiences tend to consume information in their preferred languages \cite[e.g.,][]{ksiazekCultural2008,curtinMedia2003,straubhaarWorld2007}.
-However, the development of social media technology and the convergence trend of global events (e.g., pandemic and climate change) may render language barriers, facilitating a higher percentage of cross-language diffusion than before \cite{zuckermanRewire2013}.

-Nonetheless, there may now be a higher percentage of common misinformation across languages as shared social media platforms and translation technology as well as bilingual users make it possible to consume more diverse content \cite{zuckermanRewire2013, haleGlobal2014}.
-Global events (e.g., COVID-19, climate change, and Russia's war in Ukraine) also attract attention across languages.
+However, the development of social media technology and global events (e.g., pandemics, conflicts, and climate change) may reduce language barriers, facilitating a higher percentage of cross-language diffusion than before \cite{zuckermanRewire2013}.
+In turn, there may now be a higher percentage of common misinformation across languages as shared social media platforms and translation technology as well as bilingual users make it possible to consume more diverse content \cite{zuckermanRewire2013, haleGlobal2014}.
 As noted, COVID-19 and the Russian invasion of Ukraine have formed the basis of new fact-checker collaborations (\#CoronaVirusFacts and \#UkraineFacts).

-We're unaware of any study examining the spread of misinformation across languages globally, but \citet{luHow2022} found misinformation in their study of Chinese and English messages on social media and \citet{liHow2021} found COVID-19 misinformation in multiple languages.